samiralam/rules-compendium/docs/dmg/2-running-the-game/index.md

 ### Awarding XP

 Each monster has an XP value based on its Challenge Rating.
 When adventurers overcome one or more monsters—typically by killing, routing, capturing, or cleverly avoiding them—they divide the total XP value of the monsters evenly among themselves.
 If the party received substantial assistance from one or more NPCs, count those NPCs as party members when dividing up the XP, since the NPCs made the challenge easier.
-(See also “[Nonplayer Characters](/sources/dnd/dmg-2024/dms-toolbox#NonplayerCharacters)” in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox).)
+(See also "[Nonplayer Characters](/sources/dnd/dmg-2024/dms-toolbox#NonplayerCharacters)" in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox).)

 #### Noncombat Challenges